 Valley of Death also known as Dukla Pass became a witness of the hardest and bloodiest tank battle between Nazi army and Russian army in October 1944.
 Tens of thousands of soldiers died here on both sides.
 German army fired about 75,000 missiles against the Russians.

 Today opal mines became a great tourist attraction.
-You can take a tour through its tunnels which are more than 1 kilometer long and takes 45-60 minutes.
-The average temperature ranging from +0,5°C to +6,4°C, so you will need a good coat here even during the hot summer months.
-Some parts are already flooded with crystal clear water as seen on the video:
+You can take a tour through its tunnels which are more than 1 kilometre long and takes 45-60 minutes.
+The average temperature ranging from 33°F to 43°F, so you will need a good coat here even during the hot summer months.
+Some parts are already flooded with crystal clear water as seen in the video:

 Then, however, started to decline and was gradually damaged by time and later by World War I. You can find its ruins today near Zborov village, to the north of famous Bardejov.

 Spread on an area of around 10 hectares, in the eastern Slovakian town of Svidník, one can find an open-air museum of Ukrainian culture.
 Discover the typical wooden houses from eastern Slovakia.